NVComputing/nvcomputingsite/practice/homework.md

 ## Past Homework

-All solutions for past homework can be found [here](https://github.com/NVComputing/ComputingSolutions).
+All solutions for past homework can be found <a href="https://github.com/NVComputing/ComputingSolutions" target="_blank">here</a>

 <a href="https://forms.gle/L2PcDQeLEx34rQxGA" target="_blank">October 13 - Data Structures</a>